-The concept is particularly important in the case of multiple investments or portfolio investment.
+The concept of portfolio management is particularly important in the case of multiple investments or portfolio investments.
 Expected returns are a guiding factor to decide how much to invest in which security or option.
 An investor can rank the various assets according to their expected returns.
 And thus could decide on their weights in the portfolio.

 The concept has its limitations as well.

 Let us take an example of two separate portfolios, A and B consisting of five equal investments in different assets.
 Also, based on historical data, the return from each of the investments have been as follows:

 Portfolio B: 3%,7%,5%,2%,8%